Texans roar past Bills for 22-19 win in OT

 Ka’imi Fairbairn then kicked a 28-yard field goal to lift Houston to the victory.

-The Texans (11-6) advance to the divisional round of the playoffs next weekend where they’ll face either the Chiefs or the Ravens depending on the outcome of Saturday night’s Titans-Patriots wild-card game.
+The Texans (11-6) advanced to the divisional round of the playoffs next weekend where they’ll face the Kansas City Chiefs on Sunday.

 The Texans got a boost from the return of J.J.
 Watt, who had a sack that helped spark his team.
 Houston scored 19 straight points to take the lead before Stephen Hauschka’s 47-yard field goal tied it with 5 seconds left to force overtime.